TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-The Ligation Calculator works out the mass of insert DNA in nanograms required for a restriction enzyme cloning reaction, given a defined vector-to-insert molar ratio.
+This tool works out the mass of insert DNA in nanograms required for a restriction enzyme cloning reaction, given a defined vector-to-insert molar ratio.
 Molecular biologists and genetic engineers use it to figure out precise pipettable quantities before setting up T4 DNA ligase reactions.
-According to the Molecular Cloning manual on NCBI Bookshelf, the molar ratio between vector and insert is one of the most critical variables in achieving high ligation efficiency and productive clone recovery, yet it is a step most often carried out on rough mental arithmetic rather than a verified calculation.
+According to the Molecular Cloning manual on NCBI Bookshelf, the molar ratio between vector and insert is one of the most critical variables in achieving high ligation efficiency, yet it is a step most often carried out on rough mental arithmetic rather than a verified calculation.

 How the Insert Mass Formula Works

-The formula is: insert mass (ng) = vector mass (ng) x (insert size in bp / vector size in bp) x molar ratio.
-This relationship comes from the fact that the molar mass of double-stranded DNA is proportional to its base-pair length.
+The formula is: insert mass (ng) = vector mass (ng) × (insert size in bp / vector size in bp) × molar ratio.
+This comes from the molar mass of double-stranded DNA being proportional to its base-pair length.
 To achieve a 1:3 vector-to-insert molar ratio you need three times as many insert molecules as vector molecules.
-That said, because vectors are generally much larger than inserts, a threefold molar excess usually translates to a smaller insert mass than the vector mass itself, which surprises many researchers the first time they carry out the calculation.
+Because vectors are generally much larger than inserts, a threefold molar excess usually translates to a smaller insert mass than the vector mass itself, which surprises many researchers the first time.
+For example, 100 ng of a 4,000 bp vector with a 600 bp insert at a 1:3 molar ratio requires 100 × (600/4,000) × 3 = 45 ng of insert.

 Choosing the Right Vector-to-Insert Molar Ratio